vamsibrp/vamsibrp.github.io/_posts/2021-01-18-How-is-Docker-changing-things.markdown

 ### what is Docker?

-Let me give the tetbook definition at the start. `Docker` is an open platform for developing, shipping, and running applications.
+Let me give the textbook definition at the start. `Docker` is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

 Okay, let me explain why Docker is changing things.